 top of page

-From 2017-2020, she served as the chair of the advisory committee for the Global Parliament of Mayors and is currently a member of the New York City Mayor's Panel on Climate Change (serving as co-chair of the Equity Workgroup).
-Foster is also on the founding Advisory Board for the Journal of Climate Resilience & Climate Justice.
+From 2017-2020, she served as the chair of the advisory board for the Global Parliament of Mayors.
+She has been a Mayoral-appointed member of the New York City Panel on Climate Change since 2016 and most recently appointed to the city's Environmental Justice Advisory Board.
+Foster is co-editor and a founding Advisory Board member of the Journal of Climate Resilience & Climate Justice

 PUBLICATIONS